Average Cost of Car Insurance (2026)

 • Pennsylvania

-How much is the average cost of car insurance by car make and model?
+Average cost of car insurance by make and model

 The Subaru Crosstrek is the cheapest new car to insure among the country's top-selling cars, at $211 per month for a full coverage policy.